Yashcode007/Engine-Rating-Prediction-Model/README.md

 # 🚗 Engine & Transmission Rating Prediction

-A machine learning project that predicts **engine and transmission ratings** of vehicles using structured automobile data and modern regression techniques.
+A machine learning project that predicts **engine and transmission ratings** of vehicles using structured automobile data and modern regression techniques .